 Business combinations and asset acquisitions are accounted for in accordance with FASB ASC 805 Business Combinations.
-Refer to Note 4, Acquisition, for a more detailed discussion of the Zynerba Acquisition.
+Refer to Note 4, Acquisition Acquisitions, for a more detailed discussion of the Company's acquisitions of Zynerba Acquisition and Epygenix.

 Recently Issued Accounting Pronouncements